-Salem Families Benefit from Low-Income Assistance Program
+Salem Families Benefit from Emergency Utility Assistance Program

-THE LOW-INCOME UTILITY ASSISTANCE PROGRAM is dedicated to helping individuals and families facing short-term financial difficulties to pay their City of Salem utility bills.
-Eligible households may apply for assistance by contacting local service agencies to apply for aid.
-The program is possible due to generous voluntary, tax-deductible donations used exclusively for low-income utility assistance.

-In 2017, \$15,111 was distributed to 156 families and individuals who would have otherwise faced possible water service disruption.
-If you would like to learn more about donating to the low-income utility assistance program, or if you are in need of assistance to pay your City of Salem utility bill, please visit www.cityofsalem.net or contact Customer Services Utility Billing at 503-588-6099 for more information.
+THE EMERGENCY UTILITY ASSISTANCE PROGRAM, formerly the Low-Income Utility Assistance Program, is dedicated to helping individuals and families facing short-term financial difficulties to pay their City of Salem utility bills.
+Eligible households may apply for assistance by contacting local service agencies, The Salvation Army or St. Vincent de Paul, to apply for aid.
+Eligible households may receive \$150 of assistance during a 12-month cycle.
+The program is possible due to generous voluntary, tax-deductible donations, and a dollar-for-dollar match up to \$10,000 annually from the City of Salem.
+All donated and matched funds are used exclusively for emergency utility assistance.
+In 2018, \$18,247 was distributed to 200 families and individuals who would have otherwise faced possible water service disruption.
+If you would like to learn more about donating to the Emergency Utility Assistance program, or if you are in need of assistance to pay your City of Salem utility bill, please visit www.cityofsalem.net or contact Customer Services Utility Billing at 503-588-6099 for more information.